utelecon/utelecon.github.io/en/articles/copyright/educational-use-examples.md

 ### Basics of Copyright

 First, let us review the basics of copyright.
 Japan's Copyright Act grants exclusive rights to the creators of copyrighted works for the use of their works.
-In addition, the Copyright Act also includes provisions that ensure freedom of use of copyrighted works (provisions for limitation of rights), thereby reconciling the interests of rights owners with those of users．
+In addition, the Copyright Act also includes provisions that ensure freedom of use of copyrighted works (provisions for limitation of rights), thereby reconciling the interests of rights owners with those of users.

 - **What is a “Work”:** The Copyright Act defines  “work” as “a creatively produced expression of thoughts or sentiments"[^1].
-It is said to include novels, articles, music, paintings, prints, photographs, movies, computer programs, and so on[^2]．
+It is said to include novels, articles, music, paintings, prints, photographs, movies, computer programs, and so on[^2].
 - **Who is an “Author”:** The term “ “author” means a person who creates a work”[^3].
 Idea providers, input assistants, etc. are not recognized as authors.
 - **What are the Restricted Rights Provisions:** When we use works, we need the permission of the right holder, in principle, However, in the case of some specific purposes or forms of use, the work may be freely used without the right holder's permission. （e.g., private reproduction[^4], use by quotation[^5], reproduction in schools, and other educational institutions, etc.[^6] ）